lukash-ST88/UDP_traffic/README.md

 # UDP_traffic
 The purpose of this research to predict some parameters, that were gotten from a method of measuring performance of devices by  linear regression.
-All information about the research is described in UDP Traffic Task Description
+All information about the research-s data and tasks is described in UDP Traffic Task Description